yimingwang123/voicelive-api-salescoach/README.md

 ### How It Works

-1. **Choose a Scenario** - Select from various industry-specific sales situations
+1. **Choose a Scenario** - Select from various Swiss health insurance sales situations
-2. **Start the Conversation** - Click the microphone to start your simulation
+2. **Start the Conversation** - Click the microphone to start your simulation (you are the seller)
-3. **Engage with AI** - The virtual customer responds realistically based on the scenario
+3. **Engage with AI Customer** - The virtual customer responds realistically based on the scenario
-4. **Receive Feedback** - Get instant analysis on your performance including:
+4. **Receive Feedback** - Get instant analysis on your sales performance including:
    - Speaking tone and style
    - Content quality
    - Needs assessment